Lake Lure Flowering Bridge

 The morning of October 19th, 2013 saw me and my travel group in a hotel room in Statesville, NC.
 Having just been immersed in the captivating festivities of the Statesville Balloon Festival the night before, we felt that staying the night in Statesville would be an opportune moment to regain our energy for the drive into Lake Lure the next day.
 Waking up to a rather glum and rainy morning, we checked out of our hotel, heading toward Lake Lure, but not before stopping off into Taylorsville to revisit a thrift shop that stole the heart of one of my fellow travelers Immanuel- he was particularly taken by the assortment of Nintendo 64 related products sold there- as well as spending some time in Lenoir to revisit our good friend Jeff, whom we met at his quaint farmer’s market a previous weekend.

-Most of the sellers present were locals who hand made every item they had up for sale.
+Most of the sellers present were locals who hand-made every item they had up for sale.
 There were craftsmen selling beautifully detailed chairs and ottomans made from mahogany and oak, painters with life-like creations made with watercolors, as well as talented women selling stunning hand-made jewelry and glassware with iridescent webs of color.
-Anna and I took particular notice to a woman who made soaps, lotions and oils for both humans and dogs, allowing us to test her goat milk moisturizer, which I fell in love with.
-I was fond of the closeness of all of the participants, how many of them knew each other by name and would stop by the other’s tents to catch up.
-I am from Atlanta, and the larger city does not really allow for such a closeness of residents so I was fortunate to experience the closeness of a small town gathering.
+Anna and I took particular notice of a woman who made soaps, lotions, and oils for both humans and dogs, allowing us to test her goat milk moisturizer, which I fell in love with.
+I was fond of the closeness of all of the participants, and how many of them knew each other by name and would stop by the other’s tents to catch up.
+I am from Atlanta, and the larger city does not really allow for such closeness of residents so I was fortunate to experience the closeness of a small-town gathering.

 We ended up returning to Laura’s House in the morning for breakfast and we dined on the second floor of the bakery, with a stunning view of Chimney Rock Mountain through a large window.
-Unlike the day before, the morning showed favor on us, the sun was bright and was highlighting the yellow, red and orange leaves on the bevy of trees surrounding the mountain.
+Unlike the day before, the morning showed favor to us, the sun was bright and was highlighting the yellow, red, and orange leaves on the bevy of trees surrounding the mountain.